shengofer/js-mentoring-program/module1/hw1/mentor.md

 2. getPhones function from PhoneListCtrl now use promise
 4. directive for last viewed phones was created
 5. local storage was changed to $window wrapper

+[2015-06-15 23:15] DF
+angular app:
+4. you really don't pass lastPhones value to directive (attributes is redundant): use isolated scope in directive (need to be fixed)
+5. ok
+6. by promises chain in PhoneListCtrl I meant usage of "Phone.query({}).$promise.then" but not wrapping the result into promise (need to be fixed)
+7. why you renamed get phones method to "setPhoneToScope"?
+You've broken your pagination by this.
+Use refactoring tools of your IDE to do such kind of things and recheck functionality afterwards.
+Need to be fixed ASAP
+8. please fix all of the remarks which are in metor.md file or at least answer on each of them